raspberrypilearning/gbic-peer-instruction-1/en/step_4.md

 ## Peer Instruction

 Peer Instruction has been selected as a teaching approach for this project because of its focus on collaboration, which research in other disciplines has suggested improves girls' engagement.
-Peer Instruction was developed originally to teach physics in higher education, with the aim of ensuring that pupils gain a secure understanding of concepts through a teacher’s identification of misconceptions in real time.
+Peer Instruction was developed originally to teach physics in higher education, with the aim of ensuring that students gain a secure understanding of concepts through an educator’s identification of misconceptions in real time.
 The approach also aims to create a question-driven learning environment that fosters conceptual reasoning and collaboration.
 Peer Instruction uses a combination of 'flipped learning' and group discussion of multiple choice questions in lessons.

 ## Research background